Access To Information

 Your rights to access Council information are provided in the Government Information (Public Access) Act 2009 (NSW) (GIPA Act).

-The GIPA Act commenced on 1 July 2010 and replaces the Freedom of Information Act 1989 (NSW) and section 12 of the Local Government Act 1993 (NSW).
+The GIPA Act commenced on 1 July 2010 and replaces the Freedom of Information Act 1989 (NSW) and Section 12 of the Local Government Act 1993 (NSW).

 Council is committed to open, accountable and transparent government.
 Under the GIPA Act, Council will proactively publish more information on Council's website and improve the efficient release of information.